 A numerical investigation of an experimental dual-mode scramjet configuration is performed.
 Both experimental and numerical results indicate significant upstream interaction for this case.
 Several computational cases are examined: these include the use of jet-to-jet symmetry and entire half-duct modeling.
 Grid convergence, turbulence modeling, and wall temperature effects are studied in terms of wall pressure predictions and flow-field characteristics.
 Wall pressure comparisons between CFD and experiment show fair agreement for the jet-to-jet case.
 However, further computations of the entire half-duct show the development of a large side-wall separation zone extending much further upstream than the separation zone at the duct centerline.
 This sidewall separation is the dominant feature in the CFD-generated flow field but is not evident in the experimental data, resulting in a unfavorable comparison between CFD and experimental data.
 Current work aimed at resolving this issue and at further understanding asymmetric flow-structures in dual-mode flow-fields is discussed.

-C. G. Rodriguez et al., "Three-Dimensional Effects in Modeling of Dual-Mode Scramjets," 36th AIAA/ASME/SAE/ASEE Joint Propulsion Conference, American Institute of Aeronautics and Astronautics (AIAA), Jan 2000.
+C. G. Rodriguez et al., "Three-Dimensional Effects in Modeling of Dual-Mode Scramjets," Proceedings of the 36th AIAA/ASME/SAE/ASEE Joint Propulsion Conference (2000, Las Vegas, NV), American Institute of Aeronautics and Astronautics (AIAA), Jul 2000.

 The definitive version is available at https://doi.org/10.2514/6.2000-3704